Articles

-The total cost of raising a child is the highest it has been since calculations started in 2012 according to the Child Poverty Action Group (CPAG).[1]
-This increase has been attributed to higher prices caused by inflation as opposed to a change in the basket of goods needed to raise a child.[2]
+The total cost of raising a child is the highest it has been since calculations started in 2012 according to Child Poverty Action Group (CPAG).[1]
+This increase has been attributed to higher prices caused by inflation and the fact that costs have risen much faster than income via social security for all family types.[2]

-Based on this growth, childcare costs are expected to increase in 2023 as well.
+Based on this growth, childcare costs are expected to increase in 2025 as well.
 Parents have already experienced rising childcare costs over the past five years with the government ending the childcare voucher scheme in October 2018.
-The vouchers have now been replaced by Tax-Free Childcare.
+The vouchers have now been replaced by Tax-Free Childcare

 ‘We missed out on the first few months of Tax-Free Childcare after our daughter went to nursery as it's so badly promoted', says journalist and mum Shannon Kyle (@ShannonDotKyle).
 ‘It was only through a friend we heard about it and immediately signed up.
 The system is hard to navigate and sometimes goes wrong, but it saved us 20% per month on fees, which adds up to about £150 – a great saving.’